AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

 -   Various workloads in cloud environments, such as databases, cloud native containers, data analytics, web applications, and other workloads in the production environment.
 -   Various instance families including ECS Bare Metal Instance families.
 For more information, see [Instance families](/intl.en-US/Instance/Instance families.md).
-    -   Alibaba Cloud Linux 2 supports instance types with 1 to 160 vCPUs.
+    -   Alibaba Cloud Linux 2 supports instance types that have 1 to 160 vCPUs.
-    -   Alibaba Cloud Linux 2 supports instance types with memory of 0.5 GiB to 3,840 GiB.
+    -   Alibaba Cloud Linux 2 supports instance types that have memory of 0.5 GiB to 3,840 GiB.
     -   Alibaba Cloud Linux 2 does not support non-I/O optimized instances.

 ## Benefits